 Report temporarily removed.

 This report has been temporarily removed to correct some inaccuracies.
-We will republish the report as soon as possible with a list of any errata.
+We will republish the report in the week beginning 12 December 2016 with a list of any errata

 The report examines women’s health in England and makes a range of recommendations to improve it.
 It identifies several missed opportunities for intervention in women’s health, and brings attention to ‘embarrassment’ as a needless barrier to health.